Empty Nest Syndrome: When Loneliness Invades the Home

 Empty nest syndrome is hard to overcome, but don’t forget that it’s just a stage that every parent eventually has to go through.

-Accepting the situation, understanding it, and making an effort to deal with it the best way that you can be your own greatest allies.
+Accept the situation.
+If you understand it and make an effort to deal with it, you can be your greatest allies.